 Intuitive SEO Copywriting

-While SEO can sometimes seem like technical wizardry that only the high-ordained Masters of the Google-verse can succeed at, SEO copywriting is really not that hard.
-Once you have the basics you can easily start implementing SEO strategies in everything you write for the web.
-This article contains more than enough SEO copywriting tips to get just about anybody started writing search-engine-friendly copy.
+While SEO can sometimes seem like technical wizardry that only the masters of the Google-verse can succeed at, creating web pages that are well-optimized for search engines does not require in-depth technical know-how.
+Often in SEO, highly technical optimizations will have negligible effects, while simple and intuitive changes can make big differences.
+Once you have the basics, you can easily start implementing SEO strategies in everything you write for the web.

-We strongly believe that SEO copywriting should not appear (on the surface) any different than non-SEO copywriting.
-In fact, it should be more informative, more focused, and easier to read than most copywriting.
-After all, Google ranks websites that people genuinely find valuable.
-Website copy that is stuffed with keywords can be unpleasant and unnatural to read, so Google does its best to weed out content that doesn’t provide a good user experience.
+First things first: SEO copywriting should not appear (on the surface) any different than non-SEO copywriting.
+It should be more informative, more focused, and easier to read than most copywriting.
+After all, Google likes web pages that people genuinely find valuable.
+They even use real humans to evaluate the quality of their search results.
+Website copy that is written for search engines and not people, is the opposite of what Google wants.

 Answers and Questions

-Search engines are basically question-and-answer machines.
+Search engines are question-and-answer machines.
 People have a question and they type something into Google to get an answer.
 Google serves up answers in the form of web pages.
-For a search engine, every web page is simply a potential answer to hundreds (or millions) of related questions.
-SEO copywriting should always be focused on answering the question that many people across the web are asking.
+For a search engine, every web page is simply a potential answer to a question.

 Important Page Elements